-Last Saturday 6 October 2018, parkrunners around the world celebrated International parkrun Day, which marked 14 years since the very first event took place in London’s Bushy Park.
+This Saturday 6 October 2018, parkrunners around the world will celebrate International parkrun Day, marking 14 years since the very first event took place in London’s Bushy Park.

-Since 2004, parkrun has grown to more than 1,650 events each week in 20 countries worldwide, with around 270,000 walkers, joggers, runners and volunteers every weekend.
+Since then, parkrun has grown to more than 1,650 events each week in 20 countries worldwide, with around 270,000 walkers, joggers, runners and volunteers every weekend.

 1. Bushy parkrun – London, UK

 Where it all began!
 When the 13 parkrun pioneers above, and the five volunteers who joined parkrun Founder Paul Sinton-Hewitt CBE that day arrived at Bushy Park on 2 October 2004, never could they have imagined that their Bushy Park Time Trial (as it was known then) would go on to become a global movement.
 You can view their results here.